 - See also

 This walkthrough shows you how to use the Dundas BI Report Designer to create a basic inventory stock report, similar to the example from Report basics and concepts.

-Before following this walkthrough, have a look at our Creating and Viewing Reports video.
+Before following this walkthrough, have a look at our Scorecards and Reports videos.

 2. Data preparation